mariusc/apple-sdk/README.md

   }]
   ```

-### `RelayrTransmitter.h`
+#### `RelayrTransmitter.h`

-An instance representing a Transmitter.
+An instance representing a *Transmitter*.
 A transmitter is one of the basic relayr entities.
 A transmitter, contrary to a device does not gather data but is only used to *relay* the data from the devices to the relayr cloud platform.
 The transmitter is also used to authenticate the different devices that transmit data via it.
 In the case of the relayr WunderBar, the transmitter is the Master Module in the Cloud Platform scenario (data being sent from the sensors by the Master Module to the relayr cloud over MQTT/SSL).
 In the future case of direct connection the an app running on your phone could serve as a transmitter.

-### `RelayrDevice.h`
+#### `RelayrDevice.h`

-An instance representing a device.
+An instance representing a *Device*.
 A device is another basic relayr entity.
 A device is any external entity capable of producing measurements
-and sending them to a transmitter to be further sent to the relayr cloud, or one which is capable of receiving information from the relayr platform.
+and sending them to a transmitter to be further sent to the relayr platform, or one which is capable of receiving information from the relayr platform.
-Examples would be a thermometer, a gyroscope or an infrared sensor.
 Since a single relayr device can produce more than one reading at the same time, you should always first query device capabilities.